fionaheerink/portfolio/README.md

 ---

-More projects will be added as they are updated and refined.
+## More projects will be added as they are updated and refined:

+- **Customer segmentation & clustering**
+  Elbow method, silhouette score, hierarchical clustering + dendrograms, PCA for dimensionality reduction and visualization.

+- **Predictive modelling (supervised learning)**
+  XGBoost and neural networks using StudyGroup data.

+- **NLP topic modelling of customer reviews**
+  Topic modelling and insights from PureGym Group review data.

+- **Time-series forecasting**
+  Sales and demand forecasting using Nielsen BookScan data.

+- **Employer Project — Bank of England (NLP + RAG)**
+  Identifying language-based predictors of financial stress in the banking sector using unstructured transcript data, including retrieval-augmented generation (RAG).